 That’s where Guastella comes in: “Your hair is a blank canvas.
 My job is to give you the tools to style your hair for next two to three months.
 You might not always wear your hair the same, but it’s about putting the right groundwork in place to have that flexibility.”

 If I’m totally honest, 90% of men in the City could do a much better job with their hair

 As he’s taking me through this process he’s working his way through my locks.
 Thankfully, I’m not the worst case he’s ever witnessed…

 In tune with offering his clients different styling options, he recommends getting rid of my side parting and takes me through a new hair routine for the mornings (top tip: mix a little styling mousse or hair gel, to get a carefully styled ‘messy hair’ effect).

 The result can be worn in a stylishly messy way, something a little more neat and tidy or just plain bed head.
 I’m not used to talking about my hair as having options, but it makes plenty of sense.

 Be careful what you wish for: sitting here with the best ‘do I’ve had in years, a negroni in my hand and the expert advice of one of London’s top stylists.
 You’ll never go back to the barbers again.

-I say exactly this to Guastella, and he smiles and shrugs: “If you’re going to spend all that moment on how you look, why would you invest in a proper haircut?
+I say exactly this to Guastella, and he smiles and shrugs: “If you’re going to spend all that money on how you look, why would you invest in a proper haircut?
 It makes no sense to me.
 If you want cheap, buy your suits from M&S to match your hair.”